Field-mediated locomotor dynamics on highly deformable surfaces: Development of a theory for reciprocal field mediated interaction dynamics

 where $\mathbf{r}_i,\mathbf{r}'_i=(R/|\mathbf{r}_i|)^2 \mathbf{r}_i$ are the planar position of the $i$th vehicle and its image charge, $R$ and $R_v$ are the radii of the membrane and the vehicle, $\sigma$ is the area density of the membrane and $\lambda=v_m^2/P_0$ is a membrane constant.
-The three terms in the solution show the contributions from the membrane, the weight of the vehicle of interest, and the other vehicles respectively.
-With $z$ at hand, one obtains the metric functions $\alpha$ and $\Phi$ from Eqs.~(\ref{eq:alpha}) and (\ref{eq:Phi}).
-Finally one obtains the new position of the vehicles by integrating Eq.~(\ref{eq:geodesics}).
+The three terms in the solution show respectively the contributions of the vehicle height field from the membrane, the weight of the vehicle of interest, and the other vehicles respectively.
+The last term conceptually acts as an attractive potential (like the Newtonian gravitational potential), whose gradient generates a pairwise attractive force between the vehicles.

+With $z$ and therefore the acceleration as a function of the terrain gradient $-\nabla z$ at hand, one obtains the new position of the vehicles by integrating Eq.~(\ref{eq:eomGen1},\ref{eq:eomGen2}).
 This type of temporal updating is used to obtain the dynamics of binary systems under the Post-Newtonian approximation~\cite{Futamase2007}.